top of page

 Anchor 1

-Preserve x 186, 2017, performative sculpture series, mixed media, various measurements.
+Preserve x 186, 2017, plaster, burlap, silicone, plaster bandages, clay, concrete, various measurements.
 Photo: Kateryna Snizhko

-Every day I stumble upon close-up images of ‘perfect’ female body parts; perky, smooth, sculpted objects.
-Each of these fragments looks like it was cast into a silky smooth mold.
-These floating body parts have neither context nor gravity.
+Every day I stumble upon close-up images of "perfect" female body parts—perky, smooth, sculpted objects.
+Each fragment looks as if it were cast in a silky-smooth mold.
+These floating body parts exist without context or gravity.

-Romy Yedidia, Preserve x 186, 2017, performative sculpture series, mixed media, various measurements.
+Preserve x 186, 2017, plaster, burlap, silicone, plaster bandages, clay, concrete, various measurements.
 Photography: Kateryna Snizhko

 bottom of page